codeandcreate/smdqs/README.md

 # smdQS
-A minimalistic javascript wrapper for the jquery babied...
+A minimalistic javascript for the jquery babied...

-Changes:
+## Changes

 some day 2015	- 1.0: 		Initial version

 28.02.2017 	- 2.0-testing:	new structure and two new functions: requreJS and ready

-Examples:
+## Examples

 - ajax() call:
 ``` js